AvinashPayak/docker-kubernetes-notes/Important commands/images.md

 - `docker build -t avinashpayak/redis:latest`
 - name is prefixed with docker username
 - can be used to create container without image id e.g `docker run avinashpayak/redis`

+### Manual image generation with docker commit
+- `docker run -it alpine sh` to run shell inside alpine container
+- `# apk add --update redis`
+- open second terminal `docker commit -c 'CMD "redis-server"' [container-id]`
+- `-c` used to specify default command for the image to be created from the running container
+- docker run `[new container id]`